Skip to main content

 Advantages of back drilling PTH vias

 • Via stubs give rise to a signal distortion issue named deterministic jitter.
 Jitter with regard to signal transmission in a PCB refers to timing errors caused by EMI, signal crosstalk, and noise.
-Deterministic jitter is jitter that can be defined within the minimum and maximum variations.
+Deterministic jitter can be defined within the minimum and maximum variations.

 • The Bit Error Rate (BER) is the number of bit errors per unit time and is largely dependent on deterministic jitter.
 Decreasing the deterministic jitter by back drilling will considerably decrease the overall BER of the signal.